MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/ml-deployment-inference.md

 Batch inference, sometimes called offline inference, is a less complex inference process that helps models to run in timed intervals and business applications to store predictions.

-Consider the the following best practices for batch inference:
+Consider the following best practices for batch inference:

 - **Trigger batch scoring:** Use Azure Machine Learning pipelines and the **ParallelRunStep** feature in Azure Machine Learning to set up a schedule or event-based automation.
-For further guidance, see [How to do batch inference using Azure Machine Learning ParallelRunStep](https://channel9.msdn.com/Shows/AI-Show/How-to-do-Batch-Inference-using-AML-ParallelRunStep).
+For further guidance, see [how to do batch inference using Azure Machine Learning ParallelRunStep](https://channel9.msdn.com/Shows/AI-Show/How-to-do-Batch-Inference-using-AML-ParallelRunStep).

 - **Compute options for batch inference:** Since batch inference process don't run continuously, it's recommended to automatically start, stop, and scale reusable clusters that can handle a range of workloads.
 Different models require different environments, your solution needs to be able to deploy a specific environment and remove it when inference is over for the compute to be available for the next model.
 See the decision tree below to identify the right compute instance for your model.